dugann/indy-locator-web/README.md

 ## 📱 Overview

-**Indy Space Locator & Citation Portal** is an integrated Progressive Web Application (PWA) designed to unify critical parking operations and public-facing utilities within a single, modern interface.
+**Open Curb** is an integrated Progressive Web Application (PWA) designed to unify critical parking operations and public-facing utilities within a single, modern interface.

 The system streamlines two primary functions: